xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 SL/TLS certificates provisioned through AWS Certificate Manager are free.

-The AWS Tutorial linked above is a little out-dated.
+The AWS Tutorial linked above is actually a little out-dated.

-Steps:
+Here are the steps I took:

 1. Login to your AWS Console and click to Services > Certificate Manager.
 2. Get started on Provision Certificates.